-GRid provides a system for the unique identification of “releases” of music over electronic networks, so that they can be managed efficiently.
+GRid provides a system for the unique identification of “releases” of music and many other digital resources over electronic networks, so that they can be managed efficiently.

 A release is defined precisely in the standard but can be understood as a collection of recordings or other media that are grouped together for commerce.

 Products can be made from releases by, for instance, choosing a technology to encode the recordings (such as MP3 or AAC) or a business model (such as sale or rental).

 By assigning a unique GRid to a release, it can be identified without ambiguity in, for instance,